Bylaws

 The Membership Director shall be the chief administrative officer of the Organization, and shall be responsible for the book keeping of the Organization, to include the maintenance and upkeep of the member roster.
 They shall additionally maintain the chapter roster, and work with the Chapters Director to ensure it is complete and accurate.

-Subsection Four: Chapters Director
+Subsection Three: Chapters Director

 The Chapters Director shall be the chief chapters officer of the Organization, and shall be responsible for the supervision, accounting, and support of the chapters.

-Subsection Eight: Additional Directors
+Subsection Four: Additional Directors

 Additional directorships may be created by recommendation of the Executive Director, subject to the approval of the Organizing Committee.
 The roles, responsibilities, and current title holders of these directorships shall be listed on the Organization website.

-Subsection Nine: General Staff
+Subsection Five: General Staff

 General staff shall handle administrative tasks that do not generally require new policies or significant independent direction to complete.
 General staff largely complete routine work or otherwise follow firmly established procedures or tasks set out by Directors of the Organization.